 8. When Riley died, the President of the United states, Woodrow Wilson, and the Vice-President of the United States, Thomas Riley Marshall (who was from Columbia City, Indiana), both sent messages of condolence to his family.
 The Governor of Indiana allowed him to be laid in state at The Indiana Statehouse Rotunda so that people could come pay their respects.
 Until that time, only Abraham Lincoln had been honored in that way.

 1. James Whitcomb Riley donated the land indyPL’s Central Library is built on.
 The bronze gates at the main entrance on St. Clair Street were purchased with pennies donated by children.
-The bronze tables on each of the iron gates say: The gates are the gift of the children of Indianapolis in loving remembrance of their friend James Whitcomb Riley
+The bronze tablets on each of the iron gates say: The gates are the gift of the children of Indianapolis in loving remembrance of their friend James Whitcomb Riley

 Indianapolis’s own John David Anderson has been named the 2017 Indiana Author Award Genre Excellence Winner for Middle Grade Fiction.
 That’s a long way to say he won an award for writing great books – books kids like – for middle school students.
 Mr. Anderson is the author of several favorites, including Ms. Bixby’s Last Day,Sidekicked, Minion, Standard Hero Behavior, andThe Dungeoneers.
 A dedicated root beer connoisseur and chocolate fiend, he lives with his wife and two kids right here in Indianapolis.
 You can learn more at www.johndavidanderson.org.